You deserve better

 Replacement filters are available here:

-- $14 for 14 filters (7 pairs) – good for one week of all-day use or one month of daily 2-hour trips.
+- $14 for 14 filters (7 pairs) – good for one week of all-day use or about one month of short daily trips.

-- $40 for 60 filters (30 pairs) – good for one month of all-day use or three months of daily 2-hour trips.
+- $40 for 60 filters (30 pairs) – good for one month of all-day use or three months of short daily trips.

 How do you clean the Narwall mask?